– General Introduction –

-Niklas Astedt is the biggest online tournament winner in poker history.
-As of the time of writing this, his career winnings stand at $21.034 million.
+Niklas Astedt was the biggest online tournament winner in poker history between January 2020 and April 2021.
+As of the time of writing this, his career winnings stand at $23.080 million.
 He plays under his famous screen name “Lena900” on PokerStars, “PayandPlay” on partypoker, and “Drulitooo” on Bwin.

 He took the record from the Hungarian Peter “Belabacsi” Traply in January 2020.
 Astedt had “only” $17.9 million in winnings back then.

 Previously, there has been some controversy regarding PocketFives’ list of the biggest online tournament winners.
 For years, Chris “moorman1” Moorman occupied the No.1 spot.
 However, in June 2019, Traply jumped on top out of nowhere after making his results public – prior to that, he wasn’t even on the list of his volition.